A BIT OF HISTORY

 Jean-Paul BRASSELET - September 1991 - August 1995

 Jean-Pierre LABESSE - September 1995 - August 2000

 Robert COQUEREAUX - September 2000 - August 2005

 Pascal CHOSSAT - September 2005 - August 2010

 Cirm: at the heart of the Luminy Campus

-CIRM is surrounded by the Campus de Luminy which hosts 2 Faculties, 6 ’Grandes Ecoles’ and Institutes (over 8000 students), 32 research labs administered by AMU, CNRS, INSERM, INRA, IRD, CEA (over 1500 researchers, foreign post docs, engineers etc.), a high technology nursery, various private companies, student accommodation and cafeterias, walking trails and, last but not least, perfect areas for hiking, jogging etc.
+CIRM is surrounded by the Campus de Luminy, part of Aix-Marseille University, and hosts 2 Faculties, 6 ’Grandes Ecoles’ and Institutes (over 8000 students), 32 research labs administered by AMU, CNRS, INSERM, INRA, IRD, CEA (over 1500 researchers, foreign post docs, engineers etc.), a high technology nursery, various private companies, student accommodation and cafeterias, walking trails and, last but not least, perfect areas for hiking, jogging etc.

 The Luminy campus is currently benefiting from the French government ’Plan Campus’ scheme in order to raise its standards to international levels.